A Rocky Year for In-Person Classes

 Re-Evaluate Course Pace and Materials

 Transitioning from the classroom to virtual learning is not as simple as putting instructional materials online.
-A major misstep in transitioning to online learning is the pace at which students will learn.
+Secondly, a major misstep in transitioning to online learning is the pace at which students will learn.
 The absence of a physical teacher in the classroom can be a challenge for learners, regardless of their age.
 That is why it is crucial to understand the pace of an online course and adjust accordingly.

 Break Lessons into Smaller Chunks

 Giving students a large chunk of information will cause more harm than good.
 Today’s learners do not have the attention spans of previous generations.
-Splitting large pieces of course content giving students a better chance to grasp the information before continuing.
+Splitting large pieces of course content gives students a better chance to grasp the information before continuing.